Contact CTAP Online

 Indiana Governor’s Awards for Environmental Excellence

 Nominations are being accepted for Indiana’s most prestigious environmental recognition awards for the most innovative, sustainable, and exemplary programs or projects that positively impact Indiana’s environment.
-The 2021 nomination round will close on April 5, 2021 at 5:00 PM EDT.
+Nomination Deadline: 5:00 p.m.
+EST on the first Monday of March.
 IDEM’s Indiana Governor’s Awards for Environmental Excellence provides eligibility requirements, application materials and more information.

 Managing Hazardous Waste: A Guide for Small Businesses